What Do Jumping Spiders Eat?

 Understanding the diet of jumping spiders is especially important for newly pet owners.
-By studying what these spiders eat, you can ensure that they are receiving a nutritious diet that meets their dietary needs.
+And by studying what these spiders eat, you can ensure that they are receiving a nutritious diet that meets their dietary needs.

 So in this article we have laid out everything you need to know!
-From what they eat, what they daily intake is, what size prey is suitable, and alot more!
+From what jumping spiders eat, what they daily intake is, what size prey is suitable, and more!

 So, What Do Jumping Spiders Eat?

-Jumping spiders are known as carnivorous, which means that they predominantly feed on insects to obtain all the nutrients they need to survive.
+Jumping spiders are carnivorous, which means that they predominantly feed on insects to obtain all the nutrients they need to survive.
+Jumping spiders are categorized as active hunters, setting them apart from their web-weaving counterparts.

 Nutritional Value Of Their Prey